-Roxane Napoli, Associate Director and Product Marketing, IQVIA Quality Compliance Solutions
+Roxane Napoli, Director of Marketing Communications, US Marketing, IQVIA

 Optimization of your supplier quality management processes gives you room to differentiate yourself from your competitors and gain advantages in your industry.
 Optimization alone, however, does not happen without regard for potential risks inherent within complex supply chains or ever-evolving regulatory requirements.

 Your organization can distinguish itself from your competitors by circumventing potentially adverse situations before they become realities.
 Minimizing supplier-related risk will maximize your compliance and quality improvement activities, thereby growing customer trust and brand loyalty which will ultimately increase your organization’s bottom line.

 An Introduction to Risk-based Inspection

 You’re probably conducting incoming inspections today.
 Taking a risk-based approach to these inspections reduces your chances of performing unnecessary inspections and helps you identify and target items which need to be inspected most.

 Implementing a risk-based sampling system (based on the criticality of risk identified in your risk files) helps you spend less time and money inspecting high-quality raw materials when you are confident that they meet or exceed quality standards.
 This also gives you the ability to pinpoint low performing raw materials and suppliers based on their inspection state.